codepath/android_guides/Design-Support-Library.md

 <a href="https://github.com/chrisbanes/cheesesquare"><img src="http://i.stack.imgur.com/Wb28n.png" width="200" /></a>
 <a href="https://github.com/codepath/android_guides/wiki/Displaying-the-Snackbar"><img src="http://i.imgur.com/JSdKnP2.png" width="200" /></a>

+### Features

+The support design library has the following key features:

+1. [[FloatingActionButton|Floating-Action-Buttons]] - A round button at the bottom right denoting a primary action on your interface.
+Promoting key actions within a modern material design app.
+2. [[TabLayout|Google-Play-Style-Tabs-using-TabLayout]] - An easier way to put tabs around a `ViewPager` which acts as sliding tabs between fragments within an app.
+3. [[NavigationView|Fragment-Navigation-Drawer]] - An easier way to provide a modern navigation drawer from the left with a header and a series of navigation items.
+4. [[SnackBar|Displaying-the-Snackbar]] - Shown on the bottom of the screen and contains text with an optional single action.
+They automatically time out after the given time length by animating off the screen.
+5. [[TextInputLayout|Working-with-the-EditText#displaying-floating-label-feedback]] - Float the hint above any text field as the user is entering information.
+6. [[CoordinatorLayout|Handling-Scrolls-with-CoordinatorLayout]] - Provides an additional level of control over scroll and touch events between child views.
+     * [AppBarLayout](http://developer.android.com/reference/android/support/design/widget/AppBarLayout.html) allows your toolbar and other views to react to scroll events.
+     * [CollapsingToolbarLayout](http://developer.android.com/reference/android/support/design/widget/CollapsingToolbarLayout.html) extend this to allow the toolbar to collapse as the user scrolls through a view.
+7. PercentRelativeLayout, PercentLinearLayout, and PercentFrameLayout to enable layouts to occupy  [percentage-based dimensions](https://juliengenoud.github.io/android-percent-support-lib-sample/).
+See [this source code example](https://github.com/JulienGenoud/android-percent-support-lib-sample).

 ### Setup

 Open the [SDK Manager](https://developer.android.com/tools/support-library/setup.html) and make sure to download the `Android Support Repository` as well as the latest `Android Support Library`.
 You can also use [[Jake Wharton's SDK Manager|Installing-Android-SDK-Tools#installing-the-android-sdk-automated-way]] to download the packages for you.
 Your builds will not find the package unless your first download these dependencies.